hultdin/passivedns/README.md

-Simple passive DNS service written in Go based on DNSTap data (protobuf formated data) which is sent over a Unix socket
+Simple passive DNS service written in Go based on DNStap data (protobuf formated) which is sent over a Unix socket